willp240/rat-container/README.md

 moved to a cluster once it has been built).
 Install Singularity manually, or do `sudo apt-get install singularity-container` on debian-based systems (like Ubuntu) to get an older but capable Singularity.

-Download the `Singularity` recipe file, and run the following command, which will produce a container file called `snoing.sif`:
+Download the `Singularity` recipe file, and run the following command, which will produce a container file called `rat-container.sif`:

-`sudo singularity build snoing.sif Singularity`
+`sudo singularity build rat-container.sif Singularity`

 ***
 # To run multiple RAT instances